Skip to content

 For example, a form might include a checkbox labeled “Uncheck this box if you don’t want to receive promotional emails.”
 This type of wording may confuse users, increasing the chance they will make an unintended selection.

 For example, a user opens a new app and sees a banner requesting consent for targeted advertising.
 If they accept, they never see the banner again.
 But if they decline, the banner reappears every time they attempt to use the app.
-In the BeReal case it’s an app users are encouraged to use multiple times a day, leading to significant likely frustration for users.
+In the case of BeReal, which has since shut down, users were encouraged to use the app multiple times a day, leading to significant likely frustration.

 Dark patterns take advantage of how humans process information.
 They exploit cognitive biases, mental shortcuts that help us make decisions quickly, but that can also lead to manipulation.